rpgarde/paolo-garde-portfolio/README.md

 # paolo-garde-portfolio
 ## This is my portfolio (and week 2 assignment)

 I put together my portfolio using my current knowledge of HTML and CSS.
+Here you'll see a bit about me, my work, and ways to contact me.

 I used flexboxes and media queries to achieve a responsive design which adapts to both mobile and desktop viewports.

+You can access via [this link](https://rpgarde.github.io/paolo-garde-portfolio/)

 ![Here's what it looks like](assets/images/readme-image.png)